stevenjlm/impossible/README.md

 # Impossible Hackathon: Project Aaki's Rankings

-Proof of concept code for streaming, storing, and ranking wishes on www.impossible.com.
+Code for streaming, storing, and ranking wishes on www.impossible.com.
 Content management on the website can use the rankings to help users post and search for wishes.

 ## Illustration